pandego/pandego/README.md

 # Hi, I'm Miguel 👋🏼 and I build AI systems!

-I'm a Data Scientist turned AI Engineer with 10+ years building AI systems for startups and enterprise teams.
+I'm a Data Scientist and certified AI Engineer with 10+ years building AI systems for startups and enterprise teams.
 - **What I build:** LLM applications like copilots, RAG systems, and multi-agent workflows
 - **Industries:** Automotive, Manufacturing, AgriTech, and MedTech
 - **Focus:** Production-ready AI systems that work under real-world pressure